 Data from the Government’s THINK!
 Campaign, published in December 2015, revealed that in 2013 an estimated 740 reported drink drive collisions took place in the morning and around 5,500 people fail breath tests between 6am and midday every year.
 This includes people going about everyday activities such as driving to work, to the shops or doing the school run.

 The Morning After campaign, which has been running for several years, is designed to help normally responsible people avoid the risk of a drink drive conviction – or worse still, cause a collision or casualties while ‘over the limit’ – by highlighting how long it takes for alcohol to pass through the body.

 Any amount of alcohol affects your ability to drive safely, the best advice is not to drink anything if you are driving and don’t drink heavily if you have to drive the following day.

-The council’s Road Safety Team will be visiting several public venues and businesses during the build up to the festive period to provide information and advice to drivers.
-They will also be distributing leaflets and information to licenced premises in the borough.
+The Council’s Road Safety Team will be visiting several public venues and businesses during the build up to the festive period to provide information and advice to drivers.

-You can see the Road Safety Team at:
+You can see the Road Safety Team on these days: